silevitch/GuardBear/README.md

 # Background

 If you manage a website or are a web based vendor, then you have struggled with the privacy restrictions imposed by the browsers (ITP / Safari, ETP / FireFox, Chrome dropping 3rd party cookies, etc).
-CNAME Cloaking is becoming a popular work around to try.
+Cname cloaking is becoming a popular work around to try.
 According to the academic paper called "[The CNAME of the Game:Large-scale Analysis of DNS-based TrackingEvasion](https://arxiv.org/abs/2102.09301)", cname cloaking has the following potential risks:

 * Transport Security (6.1)
 * Session Fixation (6.2.1)